 Exploration is where breakthroughs often happen.
 By addressing underlying beliefs or assumptions, the client can see their situation from a fresh perspective.
 This clarity paves the way for meaningful change.

-Keep in mind that exploration isn’t about offering solutions—it’s about helping your clients understand themselves better so they can take empowered steps forward.
+Keep in mind that exploration isn’t about offering solutions.
+It’s about helping your clients understand themselves better so they can take empowered steps forward.

 4. Action Planning